elastic/elasticsearch-net/docs/query/match-all.markdown

 ---
 layout: default
-title: Connecting
+title: Match All Query
 menu_section: query
 menu_item: match-all
 ---

-# Match All query
+# Match All Query

 A query that matches all documents.
 Maps to Lucene `MatchAllDocsQuery`.